Part 2

 Females are raised in generational groups called laba-ini.

-Luvu, the mother of Dokuk and Goguk, had gentle, kind eyes and the same, broad face and flat nose as her sons.
+Luvu, the mother of Dokuk and Goguk, had gentle, kind eyes and the same, broad face and flat nose as her children.

 Eku often thought he saw sadness in Luvu’s gaze; despite his young years, understanding that such a wonderful mother could not otherwise grieve.